CSLewin/APBW/mess/Abilities.md

 	- Get in and out of places you shouldn't be.
 Always have the right tool for the job.
 - *What is the base ability of this class?*

-### Cultist (MD 1d10, PD 1d8)
+### Warlock (MD 1d10, PD 1d8)
 - *What is the core conceit of this class?*
-	- Gain strength from your worship of an otherworldly power.
+	- Bargain indiscriminately for power from otherworldly sources.
 - *What is the base ability of this class?*

-### Scholar (MD 1d12, PD 1d6)
+### Sage (MD 1d12, PD 1d6)
 - *What is the core conceit of this class?*
-	- Know a great deal about a small number of things.
+	- Study this world's fundamental forces and discover their secret laws.
+Know many things.
 - *What is the base ability of this class?*

 ---